rome/tools/GOVERNANCE.md

 ### Core Contributor

 Core Contributors include anyone with a history of consistent contributions, including but not limited to pull requests, project management, or support.
+These privileges include:

+ - Push access to the [Rome GitHub org](https://github.com/romejs), this includes all repos
+ - Contributor status on the [Rome Discord server](https://github.com/romejs)
+ - Ability to decide on new core contributors and governance changes

 There are no expectations around activity.
 There may be a time where contributor privileges are restricted or removed for inactivity.
 Once core contributor status has been granted you will not lose org membership.

+#### Induction

+Core contributors may either be nominated by another core contributor or can be self nominated.
+This can be done via message in the [`#contributors` Discord channel](https://discord.com/channels/678763474494423051/678763474930761739).

 New core contributors will be added based on a unanimous vote by the existing core contributors.
+Discussion and approval will take place in the [`#contributors-private` Discord channel](https://discord.com/channels/678763474494423051/712849311985041420).

+In the event of a rejection the nominated person will be privately given the requirements they have not met.
+Details of the discussion such as the names of those who objected will not be disclosed.

 ### Manager